-The JCR has men's and women's football, rugby, cricket, hockey, tennis, mixed netball, badminton and pool teams (amongst others) as well as an active boat club with rowing for all abilities.
-The less energetic can punt or play croquet on the New Quad lawn!
+The JCR has men's and women's football. rugby, cricket, hockey, tennis, mixed netball, basketball, ultimate frisbee and pool teams (amongst others) as well as an active boat club with rowing for all abilities.
+The less energetic can punt or play croquet on the New Quad lawn.

 The JCR performs a range of roles from arranging charity campaigns to organising the College Ball.
-Other JCR events include open-air music festivals, guest speakers, garden parties, cocktails, film nights, a summer sports day, holi festivities, LGBTQ+ events, Easter egg hunts, Halloween parties, pub quizzes, pool tournaments and more.
+Other JCR events include open-air music festivals, guest speakers, garden parties, cocktails, film nights, LGBTQ+ events, Easter egg hunts, Halloween parties, pub quizzes, pool tournaments and more.
 All in all, the JCR makes a major contribution to ensuring that Brasenose remains a happy and well-run community.